qtlHD/qtlHD/doc/programming_tutorial.md

 # qtlHD programming tutorial

-This is a gentle (we hope) introduction to data structures and programming qtlHD.
-If you are a C coder, we believe the largest problem has to do with templates (i.e. generics).
+This is a somewhat gentle (we hope) introduction to data structures and programming qtlHD.
+If you are a C coder, we believe the largest problem is templates (aka generics).
 The second largest problem is, probably, concepts of functional programming.
 As we tend to minimize OOP, we do not think we get into problems there.